-With offshore banks, there is never any need to visit the bank; you can take care of everything from the comfort of your own home through the internet, using only a secured connection.
+With offshore banks, there’s never any need to visit the bank; you can take care of everything from the comfort of your own home through the internet, using only a secured connection.
 You can also handle financial transactions through the mail or the telephone.

 Will I be Able to Have a Debit/Credit Card with My Offshore Account?

 All offshore bank accounts are eligible for a credit or debit card, which can be used at cash machines around the world.
-When requesting a card for your offshore bank account ensure it is one that is internationally accepted.
+When requesting a card for your offshore bank account ensure it’s one that is internationally accepted.